LukeDowell/flash-chords/README.md

     - Switching the chord symbols to roman numerals and vice versa

 Tonight is piano lesson night so we will see if I can make enough progress to share by then.

+Some stuff is coming to mind, not sure if I have thought or written about this before.
+If we have a BPM, what does it mean to play a "successful" voicing?
+Maybe a time window around the "perfect" time that someone should play a note?